jliu0140/cse15l-lab-reports/report2/LabReport2.md

 }
 ```
 Since the original array was only one 0, the output array should also just be one 0, which is in line with what the bug was doing.

+## Part 3
+In week 2, I learned about setting up a web server.
+We can run it either locally on our computer or remotely when remotely connected to another device.
+To do so in Java, we make use of the URI.
+We can also make use of the URLHandler to make our program do something when a certain path or query is entered in the url.